Tom Veivers: Cricket career

 Veivers was an all-rounder who bowled right-arm off-spin and batted left-handed.
 Educated at Downlands College, in Toowoomba in southeastern Queensland, he attended the University of Queensland, whom he represented in club cricket.
-In 1955 for Downlands College against Gregory Terrace at the Brisbane Oval, he scored a 155.
+In 1955, playing for Downlands College in a match against Gregory Terrace at the Brisbane Oval, he scored 155 runs.
 He was made the captain of the Queensland Colts and scored 126 against the New South Wales Colts in 1958/59, their first win in the interstate Gregory Cup in 8 years.

 He made his first-class debut in 1958–59 against the touring English cricket team and made his Sheffield Shield debut that season also.
 He did not command a regular spot in the Sheffield Shield team until the following season.
 He was selected for his first Australian squad in 1962, playing in an Australian XI against the visiting English team, in which he was hit for two sixes by Ted Dexter in his opening over.

 John Woodcock of The Times wrote: "I doubt if it is possible to hit a cricket ball any harder than Dexter did today.
 Melbourne is a huge ground and no one who hits a six here is likely to forget it.
 Against Veivers, an off-spinner, Dexter twice cleared the sightscreen, once by a good 20 yards."
 In the 2 matches against the MCC, his figures were 3 wickets for 310 and he was considered for the Test matches.